usnistgov/optbayesexpt/docs/manual_demos.rst

 with (``use_jit = True``) pre-compilation.
 The times listed represent time spent on a function, not counting called functions.
-Pre-compilation roughly halved the execution time of the most time-consuming function, which calculated a Gaussian likelihood.
+Pre-compilation roughly halved the execution time of the most time-consuming function, which calculates a Gaussian likelihood.
 The most dramatic improvement is in calculation of the model function which was sped up by nearly a factor of five.